Blog

 Active from: 6 April 2026

-Additionally, the UK government is proposing even greater legislative changes to SSP as part of the Employment Rights Bill 2025:
+Additionally, the UK government is implementing even greater legislative changes to SSP as part of the Employment Rights Bill 2025:

 The new minimum wage